vacp2p/roadmap/content/qa/waku/status-go-functional-testing-2024q4.md

 * end-date: 2024/11/11

 #### Description
-We have been asked to move all the tests we developed into the status-go repo since they have started a similar effort using Python.
+Move all the tests we developed into the status-go repo since Status QA has started a similar effort using Python.

 #### Deliverables
 * PR with the migrated tests